-Objective - Stabilize and promote continued investment in the City's high-density neighborhoods which include a mix of housing types including multi-unit buildings to assure that they remain safe, attractive areas in which residents want to live (see Figures 2.2 and 2.3).
-To this end, the district should allow property owners to upgrade their properties, and for infill development and redevelopment/reuse to occur, if it is compatible with the character of the neighborhood.
+Objective - Stabilize and promote continued investment in the City's high-density neighborhoods which include a mix of housing types including multi-unit buildings to assure that they remain safe, attractive areas in which residents want to live (see Figures 2.3 and 2.4).
+To this end, the district should allow property owners to upgrade their properties, and for infill development and redevelopment/reuse to occur, as long as it is compatible with the character of the neighborhood.

-Allowed Use - The Form-Based Code Development District generally follows the boundaries of the Form-Based Code (Transects 4.1, 4.2, 5.1, 5.2 and 6), in effect at the time of the 2021 Comprehensive Plan update.
+Allowed Use - The Form-Based Code Development District generally follows the boundaries of the Form-Based Code (Transects 4.1, 4.2, 5.1, 5.2 and 6), in effect at the time of the 2021 Comprehensive Plan update (see appendix ).
 The following general types of uses should be allowed within the Form-Based Code Development District:

-- Low- and High-Density Residential Dwelling Units
+- Low and High Density Residential Dwelling Units

 - Home Occupations

 - Civic Uses

 - Office/Service Type Uses

 - Retail Type Uses